How the Dutch raise their kids to be independent

 How the Dutch raise kids when they enter high school

 The independent vibe of the Dutch doesn’t stop at primary school.
 When high school rolls around the corner, youngsters are once again given the chance to dress as they please and express who they are.
-Want to dye your hair neon blue or get a septum nose piercing?
-Geen probleem for Dutch kids! 🤪

 High schoolers in the Netherlands are free to dress as they see fit!
 Image: Depositphotos

 Pretty early on, kids are granted the freedom to enjoy a night of fun and dancing until midnight, so long as they’re doing it in groups.
-One thing my daughter learned was that you never left anyone behind.
+One thing my daughter learned was that you never leave anyone behind.

 On a night out, it’s an essential rule for the Dutch to arrive as a group and leave as a group — certainly a valuable lesson for ladies to learn at a young age, especially in this day and age where spiking drinks is, unfortunately, a common occurrence.